richb-hanover/OpenWrtRules/OpenWrt Rules.md

 * All active members have the right to vote and are invited to liberally exercise this voting right in order to keep a broad consensus on project matters.
+* To propose changes to project matters or the overall development direction, a formal proposal must be sent to the openwrt-adm mailing list.
+  The proposal must clearly describe the suggested changes and include a specific deadline for when the voting period will end.
+  A simple approval is required.
 * For a simple approval, the proposal must achieve a two-thirds majority among the active members who participate in the vote.
   Additionally, it must receive approval from at least one-third